Rediscovering Deep Neural Networks Through Finite-State Distributions: Proposed Framework

 where $p_{r,s}$ is the probability distribution over the relative spatial positions and $\textrm{supp}(.)$ denotes the support.
 In the usual setting of pooling functions and our model, $p$ is assumed to be a uniform distribution and the support of the distribution represents the pooling window.
 Note that the $\log(\sum \exp(.))$ term in (\ref{eq:LSEpool}) is \textbf{approximately equivalent to the Max function} as the variables in the exponent deviate.
 Therefore, we hypothesize that Max Pooling in conventional CNNs is approximating (\ref{eq:LSEpool}).
 Evidently, the output of the pooling function is already normalized and is passed to the next layer.
-In the case that I-KLD is used, the input is in the probability domain and the pooling function will be identical to average pooling. \smallbreak \textbf{Input Layer:} The model presented so far considers finite state probability distributions as input to the layers.
+In the case that (\ref{eq:skld}) is used, the input and output of pooling layer need to be in the probability domain, therefore the pooling function will become identical to average pooling. \smallbreak \textbf{Input Layer:} The model presented so far considers finite state probability distributions as input to the layers.
 In the case of natural images, we chose to normalize all the pixel values to the interval $(0,1)$.
 Each pixel value was interpreted as the expectation of a binary random variable with range $\lbrace 0,1 \rbrace$.
 As a result, each filter with $m$ total number of variables is a probability distribution over a space of $2^m$ states.
 Note that our model is not restricted by the choice of the type of input distribution.
-Depending on the nature of the input, the user can modify the distribution represented by filters, e.g., distributions on real spaces.
+Depending on the nature of the input, the user can modify the distribution represented by filters, e.g., Normal distributions on real spaces.